Schenectady Light Opera Company: History of the company

 The 1960s produced SLOC's first attempts at modern musical comedy- The Music Man, Where's Charley?, Guys and Dolls, and Bye Bye Birdie -as well as the classics, The King and I, My Fair Lady, Kiss Me Kate, and South Pacific.
 The decade closed with the beautiful She Loves Me, and the exciting West Side Story.
 The 1970s opened with the comedy A Funny Thing Happened on the Way to the Forum, and the operas Amahl and the Night Visitors and Help, Help, the Globolinks!
 The 1970s also brought productions of the popular Mame, Hello Dolly!, Annie Get Your Gun; Fiddler on the Roof and Gypsy.

 In 1971 SLOC sold the "Opera House" on Balltown Road and purchased the Beth Israel Synagogue at 826 State Street, Schenectady.
 Thus began the huge task of turning the building into a theater.
 In 1972 the new Opera House officially opened with Jacques Brel.
 This was the beginning of the cabaret shows with table seating and wine, bread and cheese.
 The SLOC season now included two shows at the Opera House, two shows at Niskayuna High School, as well as concerts, revues and workshops.

-In 1973 SLOC moved its set building operation to the Turn Verein gym located directly behind the Opera House.
-That closeness to our Opera House greatly aided all aspects of the technical needs for each production.
+In 1973, SLOC moved its set-building operation to a gym directly behind the Opera House.
 In 1974 SLOC made an early contribution to the nation's Bicentennial with a production of 1776.
-The company's George M! was also an exciting tribute to our country, but also, in the SLOC tradition, a most appropriate way to help celebrate its 50th anniversary.
-In 1976-1977 we were still performing four shows- two at Niskayuna High School and two at the Opera House.
+The company's George M! was also a tribute to the U.S. to help celebrate its 50th anniversary.
+In 1976-1977 SLOC was still performing four shows: two at Niskayuna High School and two at the Opera House.
 During 1977-1978 SLOC purchased a nearby State Street building to use as its costume house.

 In April 1980 SLOC moved from, Niskayuna High School to Proctor's Theater, with Shenandoah, and continued its four-show season (two at the Opera house and two at Proctor's) until 1990 when SLOC did The Most Happy Fella at Proctor's Theater.
 In 1987 SLOC purchased a small building on Taurus Road in Niskayuna to use as its set-building facility.
 We no longer had to keep moving all our sets to rental venues.

 In the fall of 1990 SLOC performed one more show at Niskayuna High School and then began performing only at the Opera House until presenting its 70th anniversary celebration in 1996 with a birthday bash at Proctor's.